ContactShaanKhan/Contact-Me-Form/README.md

 # Contact Me Form

-This repo contains both the code and instructions to set-up your back end using a Faas.
+This repo contains both the code and instructions to set-up your back end using AWS Lambda which is a function as a service (FaaS).
-I am using AWS Lambda here

 ## The Backend

-Contains breif instructions on how to setup the FaaS component and mail component.
+Contains brief instructions on how to setup the FaaS component and the mail component.

+The backend receives requests from contact forms, processes them, and sends 2 emails.
+1. The first email is sent to you, with all the information the sender wrote.
+2. The second email is sent to the sender as an acknowledgement of filling out the form.

 ### FaaS Component

 Uses AWS Lambda and AWS API Gateway.

 ### Mail Component

-Uses AWS SES.
+Uses AWS Simple Email Service (SES).

 ## The React Component